Drew Storen: 2015

 Storen relinquished his closer role when Jonathan Papelbon was acquired by the Nationals from Philadelphia just before the trade deadline.
 He struggled as the Nationals' setup man, ending with two disastrous outings against the New York Mets in early September.
 After giving up the go-ahead runs on a homer by Yoenis Céspedes, Storen slammed a locker in frustration, breaking his thumb and ending his season.
 He went 2–2 with a 3.44 ERA for the year but was 0–2 with a 9.22 ERA after the Papelbon trade.

 Toronto Blue Jays

 On January 8, 2016, Storen was traded to the Toronto Blue Jays in exchange for outfielder Ben Revere and a player to be named later.
-He avoided salary arbitration with Toronto on January 15 when he agreed to a one-year, $8.375 million contract.
+Storen avoided salary arbitration with Toronto on January 15 when he agreed to a one-year, $8.375 million contract.
 After posting a 6.21 ERA in 33 1/3 innings pitched, Storen was designated for assignment on July 24.